Booting: Network booting

-Personal computers (PC)
+IBM-compatible personal computers (PC)

 Boot devices

-The boot device is the device from which the operating system is loaded.
-A modern PC's UEFI or BIOS firmware supports booting from various devices, typically a local solid state drive or hard disk drive via the GPT or Master Boot Record (MBR) on such a drive or disk, an optical disc drive (using El Torito), a USB mass storage device (FTL-based flash drive, SD card or multi-media card slot, USB hard disk drive, USB optical disc drive, etc.), or a network interface card (using PXE).
+The boot device is the storage device from which the operating system is loaded.
+A modern PC's UEFI or BIOS firmware supports booting from various devices, typically a local solid-state drive or hard disk drive via the GPT or Master Boot Record (MBR) on such a drive or disk, an optical disc drive (using El Torito), a USB mass storage device (USB flash drive, memory card reader, USB hard disk drive, USB optical disc drive, USB solid-state drive, etc.), or a network interface card (using PXE).
 Older, less common BIOS-bootable devices include floppy disk drives, Zip drives, and LS-120 drives.
+IBM-compatible PCs are examples that use horizontal integrated hardware and UEFI/BIOS firmware.

 Typically, the system firmware (UEFI or BIOS) will allow the user to configure a boot order.
 If the boot order is set to "first, the DVD drive; second, the hard disk drive", then the firmware will try to boot from the DVD drive, and if this fails (e.g. because there is no DVD in the drive), it will try to boot from the local hard disk drive.